Golden Sentinel Columnar Apple Tree ™

-Enjoy the striking pillar of snow-white flowers on Golden Sentinel ™ Columnar Apple Tree.
+Enjoy the striking pillar of snow-white flowers on Golden Sentinel Columnar Apple Tree ™.
 Following this spectacular spring flower display are good crops of large, attractive, golden yellow fruit.
 Sweet, firm, and delicious, Golden Sentinel ™ is one of our favorites for fresh eating, cider, and baking.

 Site and Soil: All apples like 1/2 day to full sun and well-drained soil.

-Rootstock Description: Considered a dwarf rootstock, Apple trees on M-26 typically grow 8-12 ft. in height.
+Rootstock Description: M-26 is considered a dwarf rootstock, growing 8-12 ft. in height.
 M-26 induces early bearing, usually in 2-3 years after planting, and grows well in most soils, except very wet and poorly drained ones.
 On windy sites, trees grafted on M-26 may need staking.
 Columnars will likely be smaller.

 Bearing Age: 1-2 years after planting.